List of One Day International cricket grounds

 This is a list of One-Day International cricket grounds.
-Two hundred and fourteen grounds have hosted One-day International since the first match in January 1971.
+A total of 220 grounds have hosted men's One-day Internationals since the first match in January 1971.
 The grounds are listed in the order in which they were first used as a venue for ODI cricket.
 The list excludes World Series Cricket and South African rebel tours venues.
-The Shaheed Veer Narayan Singh International Cricket Stadium in India became the 214th and most recent ODI venue when it hosted the second match of the bilateral series between india and New Zealand in January 2023.
+The Grand Prairie Stadium in Dallas became the 220th ODI venue when it hosted a tri-series in October 2024.

 One Day International cricket grounds

-As on 5 March 2023 (ODI 4529):
+As on 19 November 2025 (ODI 4932):

-Note: Nondescripts Cricket Club Ground, Colombo was scheduled to host three ODIs in May 1987 (these matches were canceled).
+Note: Nondescripts Cricket Club Ground, Colombo was scheduled to host three ODIs in May 1987 (these matches were cancelled).
 Molana Azad Stadium, Jammu (December 1988) and Dr DY Patil Sports Academy, Mumbai (November 2009) were also due to host international matches (both abandoned).

 Grounds by country

-List of grounds by country, up to 5 March 2023 (ODI 4529).
+List of grounds by country up to 19 November 2025 (ODI 4932).